-Just being prescribed a medication doesn't put you at risk of abusing it or becoming addicted.
-Prescription drug abuse is rare in people who need painkillers, sedatives or stimulants to treat a medical condition.
-However, if you're taking a commonly abused drug, here are ways to decrease your risk:
+Prescription drug abuse may occur in people who need painkillers, sedatives or stimulants to treat a medical condition.
+If you're taking a commonly abused drug, here are ways to decrease your risk:

 - Check in with your doctor.
 Talk with your doctor on a regular basis to make sure that the medication you're taking is working and you're taking the right dose.